mikeal/truth-from-proof/book/Compression.md

 - **Average Delta:** The deltas obtained from the previous step are no longer random.
 They will tend to cluster around the value `(MAX_UINT256 / series length)` due to the evenly randomized distribution of the original numbers.
 We'll refer to this as the `AVERAGE_DELTA`.
 - **Splitting Deltas:**
   - Based on the `AVERAGE_DELTA`, separate the deltas into two groups: positive deltas and negative deltas.
-  - Store the split information using a bit vector, where each bit (0 or 1) indicates whether the corresponding delta is positive or negative.
 - **Further Delta Encoding:**
   - The two groups of deltas (positive and negative) are each delta encoded again separately.
   - This second delta encoding further reduces the size, leveraging the patterns inherent in the grouped deltas.